-In the introduction, we examined the data on gender inequality in the workplace.
-We saw that there is significant gender inequality, sexism, and discrimination in the workplace.
+In the introduction, we examined the data on gender in the workplace and saw that there is significant gender inequality, sexism and discrimination.
 We saw how this impacts the recruitment, retention, and advancement of female personnel, we saw the impact of the gender pay gap and sexual harassment, and we examined specific kinds of gender discrimination faced by female leaders.